-Ferrell, the parent of Ferrellgas, was founded in 1939 as a single retail propane outlet in Atchison, Kansas and was incorporated in 1954.
+Ferrell, the parent of the Company, was founded in 1939 as a single retail propane outlet in Atchison, Kansas and was incorporated in 1954.
 In 1984, a subsidiary was formed under the name Ferrellgas, Inc. to operate the retail propane business previously conducted by Ferrell.
 Ferrell is owned by James E. Ferrell and his family.
-Ferrellgas' initial growth was largely the result of small acquisitions in the rural areas of eastern Kansas, northern and central Missouri, Iowa, Western Illinois, Southern Minnesota, South Dakota and Texas.
-In July 1984, Ferrellgas acquired propane operations with annual retail sales volumes of approximately 33 million gallons and in December 1986, Ferrellgas acquired propane operations with annual retail sales volumes of approximately 395 million gallons.
-These major acquisitions and many other smaller acquisitions significantly expanded and diversified Ferrellgas' geographic coverage.
+The Company's initial growth was largely the result of small acquisitions in the rural areas of eastern Kansas, northern and central Missouri, Iowa, Western Illinois, Southern Minnesota, South Dakota and Texas.
+In July 1984, the Company acquired propane operations with annual retail sales volumes of approximately 33 million gallons and in December 1986, the Company acquired propane operations with annual retail sales volumes of approximately 395 million gallons.
+These major acquisitions and many other smaller acquisitions have significantly expanded and diversified the Company's geographic coverage.